You’ve been thinking about potty training and wondering if there are tips to make potty training easier. There is!

 Final Potty Training Tips and Truths

-Finally, I know you’re wanting a step-by-step guide.
-You read over these short couple paragraphs and get nervous inside.
-You’re thinking, “surely it’s not that easy.
+Did you read over these few short paragraphs and think, “surely it’s not that easy.
 There’s gotta be more “tricks” or “charts” or “systems.”

 Just know that it’s not necessary.